demyMichaels/raven/README.md

 This is obviously not scalable.
 To change the name from JAMB Pro to Raven, I'm having to re-edit all the places, I initially had JAMB Pro.
 I learnt to use variables and MACRO coding sometime ago to avoid issues like this but it's been years.
 Once you start editing in more than one line, thats ineffective coding.

+Code4Impact:
+Backend= Seperate logic, design and data

+later on, we will add features whereby we see schools whose students are topping the leadership on a weekly basis. we are not replacing the teachers, we are here to support.
+The principals get to see a big picture view of the performance of her entire students - she sees the probability and the statistics

+Range - what's the gap between the highest and the lowest.
+Is the gap increasing over time or is it closing?
+If it's increasing and then they put in measures to close it, the app gives them opportunity to see if the gap is closing.
+This can be done right from SS1.

+this might be hard for public schools. we'll have package that reduces the price for them - price differentiation